 The al-Aqsa Mosque compound (including the al-Aqsa Mosque and the Dome of the Rock), known as the “Temple Mount” to those of Jewish faith, is accessible to non-Muslim tourists in between Muslim prayer times but they are not allowed to pray there.
 The Islamic Trust (waqf) controls entrance to this site in theory.
 In practice, the Israeli military, which maintains checkpoints directly outside all of the Compound’s access points, controls entrance and access.

-Muslims (Palestinians and non-Palestinians) who have a permit to enter Jerusalem (see table below) are allowed to visit and pray there.
+Muslims (Palestinians and non-Palestinians) who have a permit to enter Jerusalem (see table above) are allowed to visit and pray there.
 Many Palestinians are not given permits to enter Jerusalem, or to pray at al-Aqsa.

 The Western Wall (known as the Kotel to Jews and al-Buraq to Muslims) is accessible to people of all faiths and the site is guarded by security and X-ray system.
 The Israeli military controls access to this site.